wordofwarning/wordofwarning.org/current/2020-domestic/index.md

 # ABOUT THE SHOW - GENERIC
 artist: "Domestic" # the name of the artist or company
-show: "<br>Performance stripped bare.
-" # the name of the show
+show: "&nbsp;Performance stripped bare." # the name of the show
 artist_size: 1
 show_size: 5
 header_image: "header_domestic.jpg"